basham/swit-workshop-writing/slides.md

 Notes:
 A more common form of this meaningful exchange happens when two people engage in a conversation.
 We can use our experience talking with other people as a guide for the writing we use in our digital systems.

-## Know your audience

-Write for your audience

-- Knowledge
-- Expertise
-- Interests
-- Goals